Solumin/ScriptNScribe/README.md

 - BreveEval.hs: evaluate, run and perform files.
 Includes BreveLang.hs
 - Synth.hs: run synthesis.
 Includes BreveLang and BreveEval
 - Demo.hs: To see run the demo from my presentation.
-(Run `:main` from inside GHCi to run the demo) Includes previous files.
+(Run `:main` from inside GHCi to run the demo.)
+Includes previous files.

 The UI is located in `src/UI`.
 To run it, cd into that directory and run `ghci -i".."
 BreveUI.hs`.
 Once it has loaded, run `:main` to start the UI, which will